xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 1. Will the temperature at _x=A_ exceed a given value?
 1. How does the maximum temperature in the wall change with time?
-1. What time will temperature fluxuations of frequency, _f_ fall below threshold?
+1. At what time will temperature fluxuations of frequency, _f_ fall below a threshold?

 To answer questions such as these, the application needs to be designed so that it can properly model _time varying_ or _transient_ behavior of heat conduction and not just